 Celebrate Kansas Day! at Kauffman Museum.
 Celebrate our state’s birthday with this free Kansas Day event at Kauffman Museum!
 This year’s theme is, “Cultural Crossroads: Our Stories, Our Foods” to celebrate our vibrant community of makers!
 Kansas Day activities will be in-person AND online this year.

-• Food trucks
+Food trucks not available.

 • A virtual presentation by Glen Ediger, on Mennonite ethnic foods, time TBA.